break2make/tutorials/linux/qemu.md

 QEMU can be used in several different ways.

-- The most common is for “system emulation”, where it provides a virtual model of an entire machine (CPU, memory and emulated devices) to run a guest OS.
-In this mode the CPU may be fully emulated, or it may work with a hypervisor such as KVM, Xen, Hax or Hypervisor.Framework to allow the guest to run directly on the host CPU.
+- The most common is for **“system emulation”**, where it provides a virtual model of an entire machine (CPU, memory and emulated devices) to run a guest OS.
+In this mode the CPU may be fully emulated, or it may work with a hypervisor such as KVM, Xen, Hax or Hypervisor.
+Framework to allow the guest to run directly on the host CPU.

-- The second supported way to use QEMU is “user mode emulation”, where QEMU can launch processes compiled for one CPU on another CPU.
+- The second supported way to use QEMU is **“user mode emulation”**, where QEMU can launch processes compiled for one CPU on another CPU.
 In this mode the CPU is always emulated.

-QEMU also provides a number of standalone command line utilities, such as the `qemu-img` disk image utility that allows you to create, convert and modify disk images.
+QEMU also provides a number of standalone command line utilities, such as the **`qemu-img`** disk image utility that allows you to create, convert and modify disk images.

 ## Terminologies